There is noting like fresh, live greens to bring the beauty and aroma of Christmas inside!

 Fraser fur was used as the base filler…

-White pine, Boxwood and Golden Cyprus were used to add fluff and interest.
+White pine, Boxwood and Golden Cyprus were used to add fluff, a little color and interest.

 I started by arranging the two ends of the bowl.
 Adding Fraser fur over the the sides of the bowl, I then worked in towards the candles.
 When the ends of the bowl were filled in with Fraser fur I went back and filled the sides in with the rest of the greens.